pass-culture/pass-culture-app-native/doc/ci-cd/deployment.md

 - Figure out which version (and then tag) you want to deploy.
 If you patched a version Staging, it could be `patch/v1.X.Y`
 - `yarn trigger:production:deploy <tag>`

 This will create a tag `prod-hard-deploy`.
-The CI will detect the tag and launch the lane to deploy the production web version.
+The CI will detect the tag and launch the job to deploy the production web version.
 The builds for iOS and Android were already generated at the MES time and are available on the Google Play Console and App Store Connect interfaces.

 [1]: https://www.notion.so/passcultureapp/Processus-d-ploiement-MES-MEP-App-Native-bc75cbf31d6146ee88c8c031eb14b655